Honors colleges and programs

-Honors colleges and honors programs are special accommodation constituent programs at public and private universities – and also public two-year institutions of higher learning – that include, among other things, supplemental or alternative curricular and non-curricular programs, privileges, special access, scholarships, and distinguished recognition for exceptional undergraduate scholars.
+An honors program is an undergraduate program in an institute of higher education providing exceptional scholars with supplemental or alternative curricular and non-curricular programs, privileges, special access, scholarships, and distinguished recognition.
+Originating in the United States, an honors college, typically a unit within a larger institution, offers honors programs to all students.
+Honors programs may be offered at public and private universities and community colleges.

 History

 Public universities

 Higher education policymakers in state governments overwhelmingly support honors programs not only to better serve exceptional young scholars but also to attract and retain them in their respective public education systems.

 Many honors programs began after World War II, when a surge of highly qualified students seeking higher education exceeded the capacities of highly selective private universities.
 Current modeled honors programs began in public universities around the beginning of the second half of the 20th century.
 The first of the current type can be traced to one that was founded at Michigan State University on November 9, 1956, Based on that foundation, Michigan State University-Oakland, now Oakland University, was the first university founded with assistance of an honors college student advisory group made up of honors students from that first honors college, and was announced on January 3, 1957.
 Four honors college were founded by 1960, including that at Wesleyan University, the University of Missouri, and at the University of Oregon – Robert D. Clark Honors College.
 By 1990, honors programs became ubiquitous and evolved.
 Peterson's Smart Choices: Guide to Honors Programs & Colleges, in 2005, indicated that there were nearly 600 honors-type programs at both two- and four-year institutions in the United States.
 A 2008 survey of honors programs affiliated with the National Collegiate Honors Council reflects that much of the growth in honors programs is recent, with over 60% of honors programs having been established since 1994.

 However, earlier honors programs – those founded before World War II – include Plan II Honors at The University of Texas at Austin, still in existence, which is an interdisciplinary liberal arts degree itself.
 The program began with 50 students who were given a broader, less specialized, liberal arts curriculum as opposed to that of the traditional bachelor of arts degree (Plan I).
 Michigan's LSA Honors Program, another earlier program, was founded around 1958.

+Outside of the United States, honors colleges can also be found at Thompson Rivers University, the National University of Singapore, and the University of Macau.